 For the very first class, I ask for a down payment of $50, then if you’d like to continue, there is a remaining $100 for three more classes (giving you an extra class as a thank you!)
 Then after those first four sessions, it is $150 for every three classes as a package.
 Depending on your needs and feedback, you can decide to discontinue our sessions if you wish after any package of three classes!
 I’m open to any questions, so please feel free to contact me!
 Thank you and happy voicing!

-While I’ve certainly found some success for myself in the form of a blooming career, donations are what allow me to keep coming back and prioritizing these classes if it means getting some mutual support during these difficult times, even if it’s $10-15, it all adds up and is very much appreciated!
+While I’ve certainly found some success for myself in the form of a blooming career, donations really help me keep coming back and take the time to pack these classes with more content and more research, it all adds up and is very much appreciated!

 You can send a payment to my PayPal, Venmo below or visit my Patreon!

 I never send promotional emails.
 It simply puts you on a list of people interested in the workshops!